So we kicked off our #growthsprint with a hiss and a roar last week.

 Seriously though, it’s cool and it garnered us heaps of signups.
 Great joint UX-effort by the whole team but it’s not the end; We’re launching stage one of another HUGE feature this week too so stay tuned!

 And that’s it.
 One week down, five more to go!
-Click below if you want to check out Weirdly for yourself.
+Click below if you’d like to talk to someone about integrating Weirdly into your process.